pinpinroku/everest-mod-cli/README.md

 ## Installation

+Just download the binary from the [release](https://github.com/pinpinroku/everest-mod-cli/releases) page.

 Once downloaded, move it to `~/.local/bin` (or another directory of your choice).
 Then, give it execution permissions by running `chmod u+x ./everest-mod-cli`.
 Finally, add that directory to your PATH if it isn’t already included.

 ### Build yourself